Sports performance. Move better, perform better, stay healthy.

 But we never lose sight of the whole picture.
 Sport-specific demands often create imbalances that need balancing work in other areas.
 A cyclist's tight hips might need addressing through foot and back work.
 A climber's shoulder issues might stem from ribcage restrictions.
 We treat you as a complete athlete, not just a collection of sport-specific parts.

-Most sports injuries aren't random accidents-they're the predictable result of structural imbalances, movement compensations, and accumulated stress.
+Most sports injuries are not random accidents.
+They are the predictable result of structural imbalances, movement compensations, and accumulated stress.
 That nagging shoulder pain, recurring hamstring strain, or persistent tendonitis?
 Your body was telling you something needed attention long before the injury occurred.

 Our approach to injury prevention addresses root causes rather than symptoms.
 We identify and correct the structural and movement patterns that create excessive stress on vulnerable tissues.
 We build balanced strength and mobility throughout your body, not just in the muscles you use most.
 We teach you to recognize and respond to your body's signals before they become injuries.